kylegwlawrence/programming_languages/README.md

 # Pull programming language data from Wikipedia
-This repo contains a small program to pull a chronological table of programming languages.
+This repo contains a small program to pull a chronological table of programming language from [this Wikipedia page](https://en.m.wikipedia.org/wiki/Timeline_of_programming_languages)